harshlal028/webauthn/Explainer:-WebAuthn-immediate-mediation.md

 On supported browsers, password credentials (i.e. `navigator.credentials.get({password: true})`) return immediately when there are no passwords available.

-Federated credentials and passwords can also support immediate mediation if needed to make a more coherent sign-in flow.
+Federated credentials and passwords can also support immediate mode if needed to make a more coherent sign-in flow.
 With the increased support, relying parties can choose which credential type they want to use as the “primary” sign-in flow and implement the follow-up authentication methods as backup.

 While not addressed in this explainer, a future direction of requesting WebAuthn, federated and password credentials together could look like